joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 > **Note:** Once you have tested the above code, comment it out or remove it so that your console stays clear.

-If you are updating state but only want the function to run on mount, you must use a dependency array:
+If you are updating state, but only want the function to run on mount, you must use a dependency array:

 ```js
 useEffect(() => {